 Most common causes for emails not going through

-Are the occasional emails not going through?
-Here are the most common causes
+Are the occasionals emails not going through to the recipient?
+Here is a list the most common causes:

-- ‘Email address misspelt’ accounts for 99% of email delivery problems, in my experience.
+- The ’email address miss-pelt’ accounts for a good proportion of email delivery problems, in my experience.
 Check you have spelt the bit after the ‘@’ correctly first by copying the domain and pasting it into your browser address bar.
-If it doesn’t resolve to a website, it’s probably because of that
+If it doesn’t resolve to a website, it’s probably because of that.

 - Carefully check the first part of the address is right (usually the recipient name).
 Some email accounts aren’t set up to catch misspelled email addresses so a simple extra ‘.’
 In the name might mean the difference between being received or rejected

 - Following on from the previous points; is the domain extension right?
 Have you sent the email to ‘.co.uk’ when it should have gone to ‘.com’ instead?

 - One of the other main reasons emails don’t go through is due to either the domain or the sender’s IP being blocked by the recipients spam filter.
 If you got an ‘undelivererable’ report back when you tried to send your email, read it carefully as there’s normally a link there to ‘unblock’ your IP address

 - Did you send an attachment?
 Big attachments will cause many emails to be rejected.
 Many email addresses won’t accept attachments over 10MB.
 Try sending without the attachment

 - Check with your internet connection supplier.
 Some draconian setups from certain providers, who will remain nameless, put very heavy restrictions on sending email through their lines.
 On occasion, sending too many email triggers restrictions and in other instances, recipient’s domain names have had to be defined with them in advance